About Ruth Hartley

 I write and paint because I am a storyteller.
 I have always made stories, though at times I’ve been lost for direction, identity and method.
 I paint to explore and share ideas and feelings.

 I have lived and worked in several countries.
 In my art and my writing, I draw on my own stories and those of the fascinating and extraordinary people I’ve met.

 Through my four remarkable children and my grandson, I am connected to other generations and enriched by different cultures and ways of being.
 My stories explore connections, conflict, creativity and communication.

 Storytelling through Art

-I have lived most of my life in Zimbabwe, South Africa and Zambia.
-The land, its politics and its people have changed and enriched my life.
+I lived most of my life in Zimbabwe, South Africa and Zambia.
+The land of Africa, its politics and its people, have changed and enriched my life.
 I learned to take nothing for granted and to ask many questions.